fnafworldmodding/fnafworldmodding.github.io/docs/installing-scarlet.md

 ::: danger

 Using Scarlet is a risky idea.
-1. Scarlet uses private certs, which could blacklist your Device from using actual certs in the future.
+1. Scarlet uses private company leaked certs, which could blacklist your Device from using actual certs in the future.
-2. Scarlet revokes often, which means you will have to restart this guide every time it revokes.
+2. Scarlet revokes decently often, which means you will have to restart this guide every time it revokes.

 **Continue following this guide if you understand the risks.**